Graduate Catalog 2024-2025

 NAB - National Association of Long Term Care Administrator Boards (BS, Certificate) Bachelor of Science in Healthcare Administration with a Long-term Administration Certificate

-NASAD - National Association of Schools of Art and Design Commission on Accreditation (AB, BS, BFA) Bachelor of Arts in Visual Studies, Art Education, Bachelor of Fine Arts in Visual Arts, Graphic Design, Bachelor of Arts in Art History, Bachelor of Fine Arts in Film Production, Bachelor of Science in Interior Design and Fashion Merchandising
+NASAD - National Association of Schools of Art and Design Commission on Accreditation (AB, BS, BFA) Bachelor of Arts in Visual Studies, Concentrations in Studio and Art Education, Bachelor of Fine Arts in Visual Arts with Concentrations in Studio, Graphic Design, User Experience Design, Animation, Bachelor of Arts in Art History, Bachelor of Fine Arts in Film Production, Bachelor of Science in Interior Design and Fashion Merchandising

 NASD - National Association of Schools of Dance Commission on Accreditation (AB) Bachelor of Arts in Dance